michlovin/cm-react/README.md

-If the scroll spy does not work just refresh the page.
+If the scroll spy does not work for challenge 3 just refresh the page.

 # Getting Started with Create React App